Online registrations closed.

 It's not every day that you get to meet and have an in-depth conversation about your career with of some of the most highly regarded financial leaders in Australia.

 Great careers are built on more than just hard work.
-They’re defined by how well we handle adversity, navigate change; and are shaped by the choices you make along the way.
+They’re defined by how well we handle adversity and navigate change, and are shaped by the choices we make along the way.

 How it works

 At each table there will be a small group of young professionals and one experienced leader.
 You’ll have the opportunity to talk about your career, receive valuable advice about how to make the most of the opportunities ahead of you and listen to what challenges your peers are currently facing.
 Throughout the night you will have the opportunity to change tables, giving you the chance to get a range of different perspectives and meet with fellow attendees.
 With two networking sessions you’ll also have time to search out and pick the brains of the senior leaders you admire as well as build your network with peers.
 Enjoy food and drinks on us.

 Why you should attend?

 Our Current & Future Leaders event allows young professionals to build their skills in leadership, rapport building, collaboration and networking with the opportunity to exchange ideas.